7urtles/Hive/README.md

 # FSDI_Final
 ------------
-Django based app to count movement through a given area, record it, and display it in real time.
+A django app that counts movement through an area, records it, and displays it in real time.

 Installation